martinjirku/martinjirku.github.io/ocaml/Batteries-optParser.md

 val str_option : ?default:string -> ?metavar:string -> unit -> string BatOptParse.Opt.t
 ```

-All arguments are optional. so we need just call this function to create.
+All arguments are optional, so we need just call this function to create new Opt.
 However, I would like to use both optional argumetns we will specify _default_ and _metavar_ value.
 We can find much more types of Opt available for you.
 Such as float_option, str_option, int_option.
 I chose this one `store_false`.

 And the code looks like this: